Georgian State Electrosystem: History

 JSC Georgian State Electrosystem was established in 2002 through the merger of Electrodispetcherizatsia Ltd. and JSC Elektrogadatsema.
 Since December 2002, GSE management has been carried out by the Irish company ESB International which had acquired the company 5-year management right in the tender “Wholesale Electricity Market Support Project” announced by the World Bank.
 In 2007, after the completion of the project, the management of GSE was transferred to the Georgian board of directors.

-The Director General of the company is Vano Zardiashvili, who was appointed to this position in 2025.
+The Director General of the company is David Vardiashvili.